-Getting machines out of your yard as much as possible is the name of the game in equipment rental, but hoping and wishing for higher utilization isn’t enough, it requires specific actions.
-Here are five tips to get your machines rented and your balance sheet in the black.
+Getting machines out of your yard as much as possible is the name of the game in equipment rental, but hoping and wishing for higher utilization isn’t enough; it requires specific actions.
+Here are five tips for renting your machines.

 1. Get the word out!

 You can’t rent equipment if no one knows you have it.
 Let existing and potential customers know what you have to offer through an effective promotional campaign.
-Traditional advertising methods, such as billboards, radio spots and print ads remain valuable, but to reach your target market today, it’s crucial to optimize your Google presence.
+Traditional advertising methods, such as billboards, radio spots, and print ads, remain valuable, but optimizing your Google presence is crucial to reaching your target market today.

-To do so, a Google My Business account can help your company show up in search results when customers look for you online.
-It’s free, which makes it an affordable marketing tool for small and big businesses alike.
-Keep in mind that even though you run a brick-and-mortar business, your customers and prospects are online, and that’s where they’ll start their search for your company and the equipment you carry.
+To do so, a Google My Business account can help your company appear in search results when customers look for you online.
+It’s free, making it an affordable marketing tool for small and big businesses.
+Remember that even though you run a brick-and-mortar business, your customers and prospects are online, and that’s where they’ll start their search for your company and the equipment you carry.

 2. Right-size it.

 If your utilization rate is lower than you’d like – and experts say it should hover around the sweet spot of 65% – consider adjusting the size of your fleet.
 It’s good practice to consider each machine its own business.
 Start with its initial acquisition cost, then factor in the fuel and maintenance it requires to run, fixed costs such as insurance and storage, as well as depreciation and disposal.
 Crunch the numbers and compare your result to the income the unit generates.
-If the numbers are in the red, it might be necessary to offload that machine to get back to a profitable position.
+If the numbers are in red, offloading that machine might be necessary to return it to a profitable position.

 Fortunately, today’s telematics systems can provide all the information you need to make the right decision.
 And don’t let the fear of a data deluge intimidate you.
 The reward for rolling up your sleeves and digging into the figures can be significant, and help is often available from your suppliers.